fastlane/fastlane/README.md

 - Integrates with [`fastlane`](https://fastlane.tools) and [`deliver`](https://github.com/KrauseFx/deliver)
 - Generates a beautiful web page, which shows all screenshots on all devices.
 This is perfect to send to Q&A or the marketing team
 - `snapshot` automatically waits for network requests to be finished before taking a screenshot (we don't want loading images in the App Store screenshots)
-- Support for advanced configuration, like preprocess macros or [prefilling of data](#prefilling)

 ##### [Like this tool?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/krausefx)